Weltraumschaf/weltraumschaf.github.io/_posts/2011-02-15-Darcs-in-Hudson-Jenkins-CI.md

 ---
 layout: post
-title: TODO
+title: Darcs in Hudson/Jenkins CI
 ---

-## Darcs in Hudson/Jenkins CI

 At [work][1] we’re using heavily  the [DVCS][2] [Darcs][3].
 Beyond dispute Darcs is in my opinion  a good and suitable workhorse.
 Ok, it’s not  that hip like Git